 And remember – regardless of how you define your brand personality – if your tone of voice doesn’t have Volume Control® built in, it’s not really a tone of voice.
 It’s simply quirky pack copy.
 And while it looks great on a Facebook ad, it’s not going to do you any favours in your terms and conditions.

 If you’d like to talk to us about introducing Volume Control® into your tone of voice, please get in touch.
 We’d love to hear from you.
+And if you want to learn more about tone of voice, check out our FAQs.

 *Volume Control® is a registered trademark and belongs to Wordtree.
 You can read more about it in Brand Language: Tone of Voice the Wordtree Way.